-Table of Contents Introduction and Status 2 - 12 Background and Context 14 - 23 Eligibility Data Sources 25 - 30 Process Flows and Descriptions 32 - 62 64 - 66 Success Metrics User Support 68 - 71Privacy and Information Security 73 - 75 FAQs 77 - 80 Glossary of Terms 82 - 85
+0 Introduction and Status 2 - 14

+1 Background and Context 16 - 25

+2 Eligibility Data Sources 27 - 31

+3 Process Flows and Descriptions 33 - 64

+4 Success Metrics 66 - 68

+5 User Support 70 - 73

+6 Privacy and Information Security 75 - 77

+7 FAQs 79 - 82

+8 Glossary of Terms 84 - 86

 FAQ USAC response What are the functions of the National Verifier system?
-The National Verifier system: Determines initial consumer eligibility Conducts annual recertification Populates the Lifeline Eligibility Database (all subscribers deemed eligible for the Lifeline Program) Tracks all subscribers enrolled in Lifeline through NLAD Records sales agent information in order to log agent activity What is the difference between soft and hard launch?
-The primary difference is that at soft launch, only service providers are able to use the NV Web Portal, while at hard launch both service providers and consumers can use the NV Web Portal.
-Starting at soft launch, service providers have the option to start using the NV Web Portal and NV forms, but are not mandated to do so until the hard launch.

-FAQ USAC response How can service providers access the NV Web Portal?
-Service provider representatives can use their existing NLAD credentials in order to access the NV Web Portal.
+The National Verifier system: Determines initial consumer eligibility Conducts annual recertification Populates the Lifeline Eligibility Database (all subscribers deemed eligible for the Lifeline Program) Tracks all subscribers enrolled in Lifeline through NLAD Records sales agent information in order to log agent activity How can service providers access the NV Web Portal?
+Service provider representatives can use their existing NLAD credentials in order to access the service provider NV Web Portal.
 If they do not have existing credentials, a person with Service Provider Administrator credentials in NLAD can create new service provider accounts.
-The NLAD account types have the same permissions in the NV Web Portal, and varying permissions in NLAD depending on the user type.
-Is there an API that permits SPs to interact with the NV?
-Based on stakeholder feedback, the FCC and USAC are taking steps to build an API for anticipated implementation later this year that would allow SPs to interface directly with the NV to securely transmit consumer information for purposes of conducting eligibility checks and to receive eligibility result responses (i.e., status checks).
+The NLAD account types have the same permissions in the service provider NV Web Portal, and varying permissions in NLAD depending on the user type.
 Is the NV Web Portal available in Spanish?
 Yes, the consumer NV Web Portal and printed versions of forms are available in Spanish.
 The service provider NV Web Portal is only available in English at this time.

+FAQ

+USAC response

-FAQ USAC response What is the difference between applying and enrolling?
+What is the difference between applying and enrolling?
 Can the NV Web Portal be used to enroll a consumer?

 The National Verifier enables consumers, and service providers assisting them, to apply for Lifeline by checking their eligibility.
 Consumers must be eligible for Lifeline and receive a "Qualified" status before they then can be enrolled in Lifeline.

 The NV cannot be used to enroll consumers in Lifeline; enrollments must occur in NLAD.

 What are the different ways that consumers can check their eligibility for the Lifeline benefit?
-A consumer can apply or check their eligibility for Lifeline with the assistance of a service provider via the service provider NV Web Portal (available at soft launch), the consumer NV Web Portal (available at hard launch), and a printed version of the Application Form or a paper application submitted via mail to the Lifeline Support Center (available at hard launch).
+A consumer can apply or check their eligibility for Lifeline with the assistance of a service provider via the service provider NV Web Portal or Eligibility Check API, the consumer NV Web Portal or a paper application submitted via mail to the Lifeline Support Center.

 When do consumers need to provide documentation?

 When consumers apply, there is a possibility that the NV will be able to verify their eligibility automatically (if they are qualifying through a program that has an automated data source) and no additional documentation will be needed to validate a consumer's eligibility.

 If there are errors associated with a consumer's application, they will need to provide additional documentation to resolve the errors in order to eventually receive a "Qualified" eligibility status.
 In addition, if the consumer is qualifying through a program that cannot by checked using an automated data source, the consumer will need to provide documentation so that their eligibility can be checked manually.